drfuzzi/CSC2106_MQTT-PicoW-MicroPython/README.md

 * Published **with retain = True**

 ---
+Uses retained messages for: `csc2106/devA/status`

+Behaviour:
+* On connect → publishes `"online"` (retained)
+* On crash → broker publishes `"offline"` (retained via LWT)

+Result:
+* Any monitoring client instantly knows Pico A’s state
+* No need to wait for a new publish

 Meaning:
 * If Pico A dies suddenly, the broker publishes: `csc2106/devA/status = offline (retained)`
 * Any subscriber immediately sees Pico A as offline.